namtoki/English/memo/meeting.md

 >
 > And
 > the next few questions also seem clear-cut.
-> Kato-san, do you want to add anything?
+> I'll skip these items since there are quite a few questions.
 >
-> (Yeah, as far as I know,)
+> > (Yeah, as far as I know,)
-> there aren't really any earbuds or headphones that officially support **AAC-ELD**, right?
+> > there aren't really any earbuds or headphones that officially support **AAC-ELD**, right?
-> I think it's safe to say it's **not supported**, and that shouldn't be an issue.
+> > I think it's safe to say it's **not supported**, and that shouldn't be an issue.
-> Kato-san, Is there anything to add or revise regarding this point?"
+> > Kato-san, Is there anything to add or revise regarding this point?"
 >
-> Alright,
+> > Alright,
 >
 > but
+> Regarding **line 11**,
+> You said the default is 2, but can it go up to like 4 or 5?
+> I saw 4 mentioned in the datasheet.
+>
+> If there are more than three devices,
+> does it get unstable or something?
+> Are there any restrictions or anything like that?
+>
+> and
 > Regarding **line 16**,
 > This is an area I was also curious about.
 >